KanielaP/X96-Solar-Start-Up/README.md

-# Solar-Home-Gym: Harnessing Intelligence for Renewable Energy
+# smart-home-gym: Benchmarks of Reinforcement Learning for Smart Home Energy Management

 <img src="images/photovoltaic-2138992_1280.jpg" align="right" width="40%"/>

-Solar Startup is a reinforcement learning (RL) repository for automated Solar Panel controls
+smart-home-gym is a public repository to advance the research on reinforcement learning (RL) algorithms for smart home energy management.
+It provides

-It provides scripts for training and evaluating solar agent.

-In addition, it includes a collection of parameters and mass data collection of weather and solar panels in Hawaii.
+- custom environments conforming with [Gymnasium](https://gymnasium.farama.org/) API for easy testing of RL algorithms;
+- useful wrappers of RL algorithms customized to smart home energy management problems;
+- hyperparameters of state-of-the-art RL algorithms tuned under our environments for reproducibility;
+- benchmarks of state-of-the-art RL algorithms for tracking performance (similar to [StableBaselines3 benchmarks](https://github.com/DLR-RM/rl-baselines3-zoo/blob/master/benchmark.md)).

-We are **looking for contributors** to complete the collection!
+[comment]: We are **looking for contributors** to complete the collection!

-Goals of this repository:

-1. Provide a storage base for Reinforcement Learning Algorithms
-2. Mainstream automated solar panel systems
-3. Eventually spread usage outside of Hawaii

-This Solar Start Up is based on the baseline from [rl-zoo](https://rl-baselines3-zoo.readthedocs.io/en/master/index.html).
+[comment]: This Solar Start Up is based on the baseline from [rl-zoo](https://rl-baselines3-zoo.readthedocs.io/en/master/index.html).

 ## Documentation